Stehekin River: Recreation

-During the summer tourism is important since the area in now part of the Lake Chelan National Recreation Area.
+During the summer tourism is important since the area is now part of the Lake Chelan National Recreation Area.
 The Stehekin River is scenic and remote, offering whitewater rafting and kayaking opportunities.
 There are many camp sites available along the river.
 The Stehekin River is known as for its excellent fly-fishing.
 Rainbow and cutthroat trout fishing is best in the spring, and fishermen come for sockeye salmon in the fall.

 Tributaries

 These are the main tributaries of the Stehekin River: